jrbluehbh/Group-14-project/README.md

 ![image](https://user-images.githubusercontent.com/89275341/130871845-cf31bfb1-5b26-47d1-999b-b1cb9a504b53.png)

 ### Ethical considerations:

-* **Potential negative impacts and uncertancies of using this model**:
-        * Model relies too heavily on the PAY_0 variable
+* **Model relies too heavily on the PAY_0 variable.**
-        * AUC falls within an acceptable range however could be imporved and my present unacceptable financial risk.
+* **AUC falls within an acceptable range however could be imporved and my present unacceptable financial risk.**
-        * Explicit bias was mitigated by removing all demographic information from the model however implicit bias still exists.
+* **Explicit bias was mitigated by removing all demographic information from the model however implicit bias still exists.**
-        * AIR was improved by using a cutoff of .18 however Black-to-White AIR and Hispanic-to-White AIR while legal at above .8 may present unacceptable                         reputational risk
+* **AIR was improved by using a cutoff of .18 however Black-to-White AIR and Hispanic-to-White AIR while legal at above .8 may present unacceptable                         reputational risk**